Team capabilities

 Focus on core functionality

 Focus on your crucial customer flows.
-For instance, the ability for an online bank to access account information and transfer funds would be the most popular feature.
+For instance, the ability for an online bank to access account information and transfer funds might be the most popular feature.
 Within that feature, prioritize defects by severity, starting with the manually detected issues.

 The automated defects are incredibly helpful and should be corrected as well, but not every defect detected by an automated scan affects the customer experience.
 For example, an unclosed HTML tag is technically invalid markup, which is a defect, but it may not be affecting the customer experience.
 It’s simply indicative of sloppy code.